 |Close cases as they are completed, so households no longer appear in the list of cases that need to be completed.|

-2. Deploying the workflow
+2. Deploy the workflow now!

 3. Understanding the workflow